Quick Start Tips

 +and the string parts will be back together (more...).

 - Moving a property up 3 lines using cut/paste?
 There is a simpler way to do it: place your cursor on the property, press Ctrl+Shift+Alt and use the up arrow key.

 - Using [NotNull] and [CanBeNull] attributes can help you find

 - Right-click on a file, project, solution folder or entire solution in the Solution Explorer and select Find Code Issues to see errors, warnings, and suggestions for the selected item (more...).

-- Don't need a particular inspection?
-Press Alt+Enter while you at the highlighted code and select Inspection [name of inspection], then you can choose to suppress it with comment or change its severity level to Do not show.
+- Bothered with a highlighted code issue?
+Alt+Enter while you at the highlighted code and select Inspection [name of inspection], then you can choose to suppress the issue with comment or attribute or disable the corresponding code inspection.

 // ReSharper disable Alland ReSharper will not complain about anything until it meets the corresponding